franckya/openNMS/index.md

-## Thank You For Choosing OpenNMS As Your Monitoring Software 💻.
+## Thank You For Choosing OpenNMS Your Open-Source Tool For Monitoring Your Network and System NationWide 💻.
 ### Interested in learning more about the software?
 [Click](https://www.opennms.com/) to vist our webpage.

 You can [Install With CentOS 8](https://github.com/franckya/openNMS.git) as this is an open source running on Linux distributions.